Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - Get a Wind Mitigation Inspection: Often saves $500–$2,000/year

-- Bundle Policies: Combine home and auto insurance for discounts
+- Bundle Policies: Combine home and auto for discounts

 - Upgrade Your Roof: New impact-resistant roofing pays for itself over time